obesampson80/alx-low_level_programming/0x01-variables_if_else_while/README.md

 *Program that finds the last digit of an int and print if it is greater than 5, equal to 0, or less than 6 but greater than 0 using if statement*
 #2.
 I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 *Program to print the alphabets in lowercase using putchar*
+#3. alphABET
+*Program that prints albhabets a-z in lower and uppercase"